United sorry for falsely accusing gay father of fondling his child

 Story highlights

-- Henry Amador-Batten was wrongly accused of inappropriately touching his son on a flight
+- Henry Amador-Batten was accused of inappropriately touching his son on a flight

-- The accusation was 'mean-spirited and completely unacceptable,' the parents said
+- The accusation was "mean-spirited and completely unacceptable," the parents said

 (CNN)United Airlines is apologizing again for their treatment of a passenger.